Human-Centered Autonomy for UAS Target Search: Methodology

-To define $\Psi$, we leverage prior work \cite{ahmed_bayesian_2013, burks_harps_2022, sweet_structured_2016, burks_active_2020} that probabilistically relates a geospatial semantic label to a given sketch, $\mathcal{K}_k$.
+To define $\Psi$, prior work \cite{ahmed_bayesian_2013, burks_harps_2022, sweet_structured_2016, burks_active_2020} is leveraged that probabilistically relates a geospatial semantic label to a given sketch, $\mathcal{K}_k$.
 To reduce computational loads, we sequentially reduce the number of vertices to five points that maximize the overall area to form the resulting convex polytope.
 The available semantic labels includes a comprehensive set of canonical bearing labels \{"N","NE","E","SE","S","SW","W","NW"\} and discrete ranges \{"Inside", "Near", "Outside"\}.
 Given a particular grid area $g$, with a center location $x_g\in \mathbb{R}^2$ we can approximate the likelihood of the semantic label using the softmax function, where each class contains a set of parameters $w\in \mathbb{R}^2$ and $b\in\mathbb{R}^1$, which constrain their boundaries along the sketch border \cite{sweet_structured_2016}.
 Once defined, a Monte Carlo approximation is used to correlate the softmax classes with specific semantic labels \cite{burks_active_2020}, resulting in $p(\mathrm{label}|\mathrm{class})$.
 We therefore define each $\Phi_g$ as $p(\mathrm{label}|g)$, the probability of the given grid point being represented by a certain label,

-Having defined the specific components of the graphical model, we must now perform inference over $p(\theta,\Delta|\Phi,\Psi,\mathcal{P},\mathcal{S})$ to find the resulting reward.
-The weights, $\theta$ and $\Delta$, are each represented as multivariate Gaussians with respective means $\mu_\theta , \mu_\Delta$ and covariances $\Sigma_\theta , \Sigma_\Delta$, allowing us to quickly approximate the distribution through the Laplace approximation \cite{bishop_pattern_2006}.
+Having defined the specific components of the graphical model, inference must be performed over $p(\theta,\Delta|\Phi,\Psi,\mathcal{P},\mathcal{S})$ to find the resulting reward.
+The weights, $\theta$ and $\Delta$, are each represented as multivariate Gaussians with respective means $\mu_\theta , \mu_\Delta$ and covariances $\Sigma_\theta , \Sigma_\Delta$, allowing a quick approximation of the distribution through the Laplace approximation \cite{bishop_pattern_2006}.
 We take the resulting expected value of $\theta$ and $\Delta$ to estimate the posterior reward: \allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 0pt \belowdisplayshortskip = 0pt

 Additional derivations and details on model inference are discussed in the extended version of our paper \cite{ray2023humancentered}.